DauMoe/note/interview_question.md

    - Use `props` to pass data from parent to child

 ### React Hook
-- `useEffect` and `useLayoutEffect`
-   - `useEffect` run after render component.
-Suppose, we click button -> setState -> re-render -> update UI -> trigger useEffect (if setState inside useEffect, component will be re-rendered again)
-   - `useLayoutEffect` has the same function as `useEffect` BUT run **BEFORE** update the UI (before re-render).
-Same example, button is clicked -> setState -> render component -> trigger useLayoutEffect -> update UI

-- Why couldn't use `async` inside `useEffect`? (refer [here](https://ultimatecourses.com/blog/using-async-await-inside-react-use-effect-hook))
-   - React expects `useEffect` returns the cleanup function or nothing but `async` return a Promise so we will raise the memory leak here

-- `useImperativeHandle`: customize the instance value and exposed *(expose: trưng bày)* to parent component when using `ref`

 - Rules of Hook?
    - Only call hook on the top level.
 Not call inside loop, condition or nest function
    - Only call Hooks from React Functions or custom hook.
 DO NOT call from regular Js (Benefit: make sure that all stateful logic of this component is clearly visible from its source code)